MRtrix3/mrtrix3/docs/installation/mac_install.rst

      You can use this procedure if you have good reasons to avoid the other options, or if for some reason you cannot get either `Homebrew <http://brew.sh/>`__ or `MacPorts <http://macports.org/>`__ to work.
        - Install Eigen3: download and extract the source code from `eigen.tuxfamily.org <http://eigen.tuxfamily.org/>`__
+           Note that *MRtrix3* does not yet fully support the Eigen 3.3 beta, and installation of this version may result in runtime issues.
+If performing a manual installation, download the latest stable release of Eigen3.
        - Install Qt5: download and install the latest version from `<http://download.qt.io/official_releases/qt/>`__ You need to select the file labelled ``qt-opensource-mac-x64-clang-5.X.X.dmg``.
            Note that you need to use at least Qt 5.1, since earlier versions